Why Avoid Venmo/PayPal for payments in Property Management?

 Legal reasons

 If you want to use Venmo or PayPal to collect rent, you must ensure that you use a business account to do so.
-If you use a business account, you will also need to pay additional fees.
+You will also need to pay additional fees if you use a business account.
 Can you avoid the fees by using a personal account instead?
 That’s illegal and in direct violation of Venmo’s User Agreement.
-It says that you cannot use Venmo to receive business, commercial or merchant transactions, which means that you cannot use Venmo to accept payments for a good or service.
+It says that you cannot use Venmo to receive business, commercial or merchant transactions, which means you cannot use Venmo to accept payments for a good or service.

 Fees

-Say, you own a business account that you want to use for rent collection.
-You will most likely need to use PayPal because Venmo does not allow the same.
+Say you own a business account that you want to use for rent collection.
+You will likely need to use PayPal because Venmo does not allow the same.
 PayPal may be more business-friendly, especially if you use a proper business account.
 However, you would need to pay additional fees to PayPal.

 Lesser control

 Also, when a tenant makes a payment through Venmo or PayPal, it is accepted by default into your bank account.
-But, what if you want to evict a tenant?
+But what if you want to evict a tenant?
 You would like the option to reject the payment, wouldn’t you?

-No option for recurring payments
+There is no option for recurring payments

 Misdirected payments